 - Enabling process improvement and optimization

-- Driving digital transformation by helping to identify automation opportunities
+- Driving digital transformation by helping to identify Business Process Automation opportunities

 - Supporting process audit, compliance, and governance activities